Breast Cancer

 • The connective tissue, which is mostly fibrous and fatty tissue that surrounds the ducts and lobules and gives the breast its shape.

-With breast cancer, certain cells in the breast start growing out of control.
-Breast cancer mostly occurs in women, with about 1 in 7 women being affected during their lifetime.
-Most of these women are over the age of 50, although younger women can be affected as well.
 There are also cases where men are affected by breast cancer, although this is more rare.
 In the United States, there are about 240,000 new cases of breast cancer diagnosed every year, making breast cancer the second most common cancer that women can experience in the US.
 The mortality rate for breast cancer is quite high.
 Roughly 42,000 women and 500 men die every year due to the disease.

 Because breast cancer is quite common and the prognosis is significantly better when detected early, it’s crucial to be well-informed about the condition and be aware of potential symptoms.
 Knowing what is normal for you and your breasts and performing regular breast cancer checks can help with early detection and better outcomes.